360/VR Round-up with Mettle, Mocha, and Adobe

 Mettle SkyBox is a highly regarded and powerful tool for working with 360 VR content.
 In this video, Charles Yeager (yeagerfilm.com) shows users how to stitch Samsung Gear 360° footage in After Effects using the SkyBox Studio 360/VR plugin.
 Samsung Gear VR 360° footage is shot with 2 Fisheye lenses at (3840 x 1920), 30 fps, and there is only one stitch line to deal with where the two lenses overlap.
 This technique works with any 360° footage that is shot with 2 lenses, such as the Ricoh Theta, Kodak Pixpro, Nikon KeyMission 360, and LG 360.

-Download the project file.
-The free project file is courtesy Mikey Borup of After Effects with Mikey.
+You can download the free project file, courtesy Mikey Borup of After Effects with Mikey, from his original Vimeo post.

 More about Mettle SkyBox Products